LatifAlexandre/HuitNeufDis/back_end/database/model.md

 ## ++products

 ### product
-- weight
 - productName
 - stock <-- trigger (if < 5 then endOfStock true from 'system')
-- endOfStock : boolean
-- enOfStockMoreInfos
+- enOfStockMoreInfos : null or
     - date
     - by : name of the prepartor / 'system'
 - position
     - x : 1, 2, 3
     - y : 1, 2, 3
-    - armoire :
+    - shelf :
-    - casier:
+    - compartments:

 ## ++commands